ciphercules/bear-workspace/README.md

 get a workspace that works well, looks great, and is up to bear standards.

 This will give you a few things:
+- Ubuntu WSL
 - Hyper.js
-- Ubuntu WSL
-- neovim
-- nvim config for working with go
-- python3
-- git
+- Powerline Optmized Fonts

 ## Install Ubuntu on Windows Subsystem linux
 This is taken from this website: https://docs.microsoft.com/en-us/windows/wsl/install-win10